Confirmation Bias: The tendency to search for, interpret, or remember information in a way that confirms what we already believe or think.

 The brain’s primary goal is self-protection, both to the physical and physiological self.
 When opposing facts challenge our identities, our brains automatically perceive them as a threat and act accordingly.
 This takes place mostly on a subconscious level and causes us to put much more emphasis on things which work to prove our existing beliefs than those which contradict them.
 It can be likened to a bank where affirmations represent deposits and contradictions represent withdraws.
 Unfortunately where confirmation bias is concerned, everything that contradicts the view we already have is worth one coin and everything which confirms it is worth five.
 (This is why it takes tremendous effort to change our views once they’re established, and why most of us never seek to challenge our own opinions.)

 I’ve recently come to realize that I struggle with a negative confirmation bias when it comes to relationships.
 Somewhere along the path of my life, I adopted the belief that I had to earn love.
-Unfortunately, mixed with this idea was also the belief that I was never/would never be good enough.
-And so these traits worked in tandem to make me constantly feel unloved and unlovable.
-This is a huge problem, because when we look at confirmation bias in the context of human emotion, the person who has a negative view about themselves will put much more emphasis on whatever confirms that negative view than that which confirms the positive.
-So a person who feels like no one cares about her will place much more importance on the two times a friend didn’t call back than on the ten times that same friend did, and a person who feels like he’s stupid will place much more emphasis on the one test he failed than the five he aced.
+Unfortunately, mixed with this idea was also the belief that I was never/would never be good enough, and so these traits worked in tandem to make me constantly feel unloved and unlovable.
+This is a huge problem, because when we look at confirmation bias in the context of human emotion, the person who has a negative view about themselves or struggles with the fear of failure will put much more emphasis on whatever confirms these views than that which confirm the opposite.
+So a person who feels like no one cares about her will place much more importance on the two times a friend didn’t call back than on the ten times that same friend did, and a person who feels like he’s a failure will place much more emphasis on the one time he messed up than the five times he got it right.
 We get tuned in to the emotions that support our existing view, and will constantly find reasons to justify those thoughts and make them true… even if it means interpreting neutral circumstances as negative.

 That person didn’t smile at me, she must not like me.